timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Overview :material-cursor-default-click:"

-            - At the ≈1:25:38 mark in this video, while serving as front IPR, a sustained no-pack situation will occur.
+            - At the ≈1:25:38 mark in this video, while serving as front IPR, a sustained no-pack situation occurs.
             - Players from both teams do not immediately take appropriate actions to reform the pack, and several players commit actions that have sufficient impact to warrant penalties.
             - It is not clear to the JRs whether Lead Jammer status is available or lost.
             - It is my responsibility to:
                 - Issue "no-pack" warnings until the pack reforms.
                 - Identify and track any players who commit penalties within my coverage zone (the front wall, in this case).
                 - Use clear verbal and visual cues to indicate when the pack reforms.
-                - Clearly communicate penalty assessment with my on- and off-skates peer officials so they have the information they need to do their jobs.
+                - Clearly communicate penalty assessment to my on- and off-skates peer officials so they have the information they need to do their jobs.
                 - Ensure the JRs understand the availability of Lead Jammer status.
                 - Remain in position to continue observing game action.